 1. Assess your business needs

 Choosing software without understanding your needs is like buying clothes without checking the size.
-The right apparel order management software depends on your business model, order volume, and existing tools.
+The right apparel order management tool depends on your business model, order volume, and existing tools.

 Start by mapping out daily operations.
 Identify bottlenecks, repetitive tasks, and areas where manual work slows things down.
 A software should solve real problems, not add complexity.